esmero/archipelago-documentation/docs/webformsasinput.md

 The main difference, other than their purpose (Output v/s Input) is that, on View Modes, the settings you apply to each field are associated to "Formatters" and on Form Modes, the settings you apply to each field are connected to "Widgets".

+**Please note that this guides features some older screenshots using earlier versions of Archipelago/Drupal Adminsitrative Theming.
+Please pardon any jumps between themes.*

-So, resuming, this is what lives under the Concept of a "Display Mode":
+So, resuming, this is what lives under the Concept of a "Display Mode"...

 ## View Mode